Barrel Care

 If we find a leaky barrel, we do not repair it.
 We’re not in the business of temporary fixes.
 These retired barrels are now ready to be upcycled as decor, furniture and barrel art.
 This ensures only the highest quality barrels are delivered to be refilled.

-wHY TIMING IS IMPORTANT
+WHY TIMING IS IMPORTANT

 A successful barrel-aging program takes time and commitment.